 Downsizing is wonderful…….
 Be careful though…..
 Ive done a giant clean sweep at least three times and i was sorry about a couple of items and sizes………… make sure you keep things that are in a 5 to 10 pound range of your weight, keep a few color and pattern options, Keep some for at least all the seasons……..a good way to do this is White, grey, beige, black, jean (coupla navy pieces) keep some of your layering “POP” pieces, keep some neutral shoes and purses, keep some funky jewelry, hats, and makeup colors….. and you should be TIGHT!
 Donate or sell things you havent worn at least ten times (honestly think about this) try recycling some more clothes where you can get cash for your finds!
 It makes you feel good! downsizing is great seasonally to do and it helps your peace of mind and spiritually!
-It always makes me happy!!!!!posted about 2 years ago
+It always makes me happy!!!!!posted over 2 years ago

 I think there’s a world’s difference between what you need and what you use—getting rid of what you don’t use is something people normally do, especially with clothes. but to boil it down to what we absolutely need, would be very difficult for me.

 lol my mom grew up in a soviet country and she said that life was easier because you didn’t have so many choices—if you wanted a shirt, you didn’t have to choose between 10000 different styles and 10000 different brands and 10000 different colors.

 you can have minimalism in fashion from an aesthetic perspective, but that’s different from living a minimalist lifestyle. to live a minimalist lifestyle would almost have to abandon fashion, since you don’t need much clothing to subsist.posted over 2 years ago